-Continuing on from last week’s look at the most iconic supermodels of every decade – from the 1940s to the 1980s – Savoir Flair investigates the supermodels who defined the 1990s, 2000s, and 2010s.
+Continuing on from Part One’s look at the most iconic supermodels of every decade – from the 1940s to the 1980s – Savoir Flair investigates the supermodels who defined the 1990s, 2000s, and 2010s.
 From the Big Five – one of whom famously refused to get out of bed for less than $10,000 a day – to today’s current crop of Insta-famous models whose origins lie in reality TV, we’re dishing up the most inspirational models of the past three decades.
 Who will dominate the 2020s?
 That remains to be seen.

 The 1990s were when modeling broke open, becoming a worldwide cultural obsession that hijacked nearly every advertising surface on the planet.
 Models were no longer merely living hangers, but titans of industry – they were hosting their own TV shows, designing their own lines of clothing, and even making an impact behind the lens.

 The concept of modeling “tribes” didn’t really exist prior to the 90s, when Gianni Versace’s keen eye for talent landed on the Big Five – Naomi Campbell, Cindy Crawford, Linda Evangelista, Christy Turlington, and Claudia Schiffer – whom he tapped for his Versace Freedom ‘99 runway show.
 Evangelista later made a big splash by declaring to the press, “We don’t wake up for less than $10,000 a day,” proving that personality was a big part of putting the ‘super’ in supermodels.
 The Big Five later became the Big Six with the addition of waifish anti-model Kate Moss.
 Meanwhile, Campbell, Turlington, and Evangelista formed a “trinity” of the most popular cover models in history.